Ficool

 Luken blinked, his expression shifting.
 He looked at Thal, then back at the ridge where the bodies lay among the exposed roots and torn earth.
 "No," he said slowly.
 "He always moves like that.
 With us.
 When we are around."

-Valen slowly leaned back, his eyes widening.
+Valen slowly leaned back, eyes widening.
 "He has never run when we were nearby.
 Not once.
 Not during any of the fights.
 Not even when we were surrounded.
 He walks.
 Every time."

 Elira watched Nyra's face go pale.
-The woman's mind seemed to be flicking back through all their travels, the slow and steady footfalls behind them, the way she always ran ahead, the way he never pushed past them no matter the danger.
+The woman's mind seemed to be flicking back through all their travels — the slow and steady footfalls behind them, the way she always ran ahead, the way he never pushed past them no matter the danger.
 Even against the Harbinger.

 Valen let out a nervous laugh, then cut it short when no one joined in.